vk3txd/nko-antenna-brief/docs/NKO_Component_Notes.md

 # Antenna and Component Notes

-# Balun and UnUn Comparative Sections

 ---

 ## 4:1 Current Balun

+- _Definition_
+  - _4:1_ is the ratio of transformation; 50 ohms to 200 ohms usually (for the purposes of this project)
+  - _Connects_ a balanced to an unbalanced system
-- _Definition_ A current balun (Guanella) enforces equal and opposite currents on its output terminals
+  - _Enforces_ equal and opposite currents on its output terminals
 - _Function_ Transforms impedance while attempting to maintain current balance
 - _Topology_ Transmission line or bifilar windings on ferrite cores (toroids)
 - _Balance_ Forces current symmetry between antenna legs